Yuelioi/docs_ue/markdown/Utilities-zh/Casting/CastToPaperTileMapComponentClass.md

 # CastToPaperTileMapComponentClass

-Tries to access class as one it may inherit from.
+Attempt to access the class as one of the classes it may inherit from.

 ## 图示